isobelmorales/react-api/README.md

 # Fullstack React API

-This API will allow the users of our react front-end application to CRUD movies and tv shows.
+This API will allow the users of our react front-end application to CRUD movies and their actors.

 This application uses token authentication instead of sessions.